-The Multi-Tiered System of Support (MTSS) on the elementary level helps by focusing on strategies, interventions, and adaptations to help children learn and succeed.
-Its goal is to help improve the children's reading and math skills for academic success.
+Multi-Tiered System of Support (MTSS) helps by focusing on strategies, interventions, and accomidations to help students learn and succeed.
+Its goal is to help improve reading and math skills for academic success as wellas social skills for positive social interactions.

-The Student Assistance Program (SAP) is available at the Elementary schools, the Junior High, and the Ambridge Area Senior High School.
+The Student Assistance Program (SAP) is available at the Elementary schools, the Ambridge Are Middle School, and the Ambridge Area Senior High School.

 The school district has a student attendance policy.
-The principals' office staff keeps track of student tardiness and absences.
+The Social Worker keeps track of student tardiness and absences and will abide by the District Attendance Policy..